Is Domestic Violence a Misdemeanor or a Felony?

 What Mistakes Do People Commonly Make In These Cases?

 These situations can be emotionally charged, especially when it involves someone with whom you are in a close relationship.
 When emotions come into play, people make decisions they later regret.
 The most detrimental thing you can do is give statements to law enforcement.
 With emotions and adrenaline running high, you may unintentionally say something inaccurate or something that will be detrimental to you in the long run.
-It’s best not to give any statement admitting any wrongdoing.
+It’s best not to give any statement, admit any wrongdoing or apologize for anything.

-Another thing to keep in mind is often alleged victims apply for a protective order and include everyone in the family, including the children.
-You want to make sure that you have an attorney with you.
-If you don’t show up to court and have someone that’s going to fight for you, then that protective order may automatically go into place, which could not only bar you from talking to the alleged victim, but also from seeing your children.
+Another thing to keep in mind is often alleged victims apply for a protective order, sometimes called a restraining order, and include everyone in the family, including the children.
+When it comes time to go to court, you want to make sure that you have an attorney with you.
+If you don’t show up to court and have someone that’s going to fight for you, then that protective order may automatically go into place, which could not only bar you from talking to the alleged victim, but it could also prohibit physical contact with your children.

-For more information on Misdemeanor & Felony Domestic Violence, a free initial consultation is your next best step.
+For more information on Misdemeanor & Felony Domestic Violence, contacting a criminal defense attorney is your next best step.
 Get the information and legal answers you are seeking by calling (855) 748-8771 today.